 Within the scope of this course, technical reports, related to the construction site internship that must be conducted at the end of the second year of the program, will be evaluated.

-The course introduces the fundamentals of statics within the field of engineering mechanics and provide a background for structural analysis of civil engineering systems.
 This course covers: rigid body mechanics, free body diagram in equilibrium position and static equilibrium equations for rigid body systems, finding the centroids of different geometric shapes, moments of inertia, analysis of trusses and beams, and defining distributed, normal and shear forces.

 This course is one of the keystones of civil engineering education.
 The course mainly examines the mathematical relations between the stress and deformation (strain).
 Axial and shear forces and bending moment diagrams in one-dimensional structures; stress and strain due to axial and shear loads, bending and torsional moments; linear and plastic behavior of materials under static and dynamic loads, resultant stress due to combined loading; analysis of statically indeterminate members, Mohr’s circle; transformations of stress and strain are among the important topics discussed.